Tired of stagnation and slow, hard-earned progress?

 The rate of increase is enormous, which corresponds to the adaptation potential of a beginner.

 Weights tend to be low, allowing 3 times per week to apply the same amount of intensity and volume.

-With these programs, the advanced state of strength level should at least be achievable.
+With these programs, the advanced state of strength level should be achievable.

-In the advanced version, the total load on our body becomes higher due to heavier weights in all exercises.
+In the advanced version, the total load becomes higher due to heavier weights in all exercises.

 At the same time, a stronger stimulus is needed to trigger further progress.

 Further advanced athletes approaching their genetic maximum require more sophisticated training systems.

 Periodization of the training is a proven procedure.
 The system used in the 5×5 advanced consists of a volume phase (4 weeks) followed by either an intensity phase or a ‘deload’ phase.

 The following infographic highlights the most important aspects that you should remember from this article!